 About 3 minutes into the etch.
 Done in about 3.5 minutes. no undercutting !

 The mixture I am using is a 2:1 mixture of 3% peroxide to 30% hydrochloric acid.
-It...Read more »
+It is good practice to...Read more »